jupyterhub/mybinder.org-user-guide/doc/index.rst

    :target: https://gitter.im/jupyterhub/binder?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge

 **Binder** allows you to create custom computing environments that can be shared and used by many remote users.
+It is powered by `BinderHub <https://github.com/jupyterhub/binderhub>`_, which is an open-source tool that deploys the Binder service in the cloud.
+One-such deployment lives here, at `mybinder.org <https://mybinder.org>`_, and is free to use.

-This page provides information for those who wish to use a pre-existing Binder deployment (e.g., ``mybinder.org``).
+This documentation provides information for those who wish to use a pre-existing Binder deployment such as `mybinder.org <https://mybinder.org>`_.

-If you'd like to create and administer your own Binder deployment, see the `BinderHub documentation <http://binderhub.readthedocs.io>`_.
-The BinderHub documentation guides you through creating a cluster, deploying BinderHub, and administering a BinderHub deployment.
+If you'd like documentation on how to create and administer your own BinderHub deployment, see the `BinderHub documentation <http://binderhub.readthedocs.io>`_, which guides you through deploying your own BinderHub.

 See the `Binder Examples <https://github.com/binder-examples>`_ GitHub organization for sample Binder repositories demonstrating its functionality.